cornell-scan/cornell-scan.github.io/README.md

 current semester.
 The current semester's schedule page should also be used as `index.md`.

+The list of URLs for all semesters of the seminar is in `_data/semesters.yml`.

 ## Style

 The current site style is built on [Bootstrap][bootstrap], a small set of